- Home

 For others, not having to worry about regular periods is a positive.
 It may take time to adjust to the changes you’re experiencing.
 Talk about how you’re feeling with a family member, friend or counsellor or sexual therapist.
 Some studies show that mindfulness exercises can also help.

-Menopause can cause the bones to weaken (osteoporosis).
-Talk to your doctor about having a bone density test and what you can do to maintain strong bones.
-Regular weight-bearing exercise and eating foods high in calcium can help keep your bones strong.
+Menopause can cause the bones to weaken (osteoporosis) and may increase your risk of heart disease.
+Talk to your doctor about having a bone density test and what you can do to maintain strong bones and a healthy heart.
+Doing weight-bearing exercise and eating calcium-rich foods can help keep your bones strong.
 Healthy Bones Australia has more information – call 1800 242 141.

 Retrograde ejaculation